Operational Entanglement of Symmetry-Protected Topological Edge States: Entanglement

+where $\rho_{AB}^{T_A}$ is the partial transpose with respect to Alice and $|| \rho_{AB}^{T_A} ||$ is the trace norm of the normalized matrix.
+Results for $E_\textrm{op}=p(1,1)E_\textrm{neg}[\rho_{AB}^{1,1}]$ for the $3$-leg ladder---using the same dimerizations $\delta_s$ as in the topological phase diagrams---are shown in Fig.~\ref{Fig3}.
 For $\delta_2=-0.75$ and $\delta_2=-0.25$, the regions where $E_{\textrm{neg}}[\rho_{AB}^{1,1}]\approx \ln 2$ coincide with the regions in Fig.~\ref{Fig2} with winding number $I=2$.
 The topology of the system is thus directly tied to the operational entanglement which can be extracted from the system by Alice and Bob.
 However for $\delta_2=0.25$, the region with operational entanglement is much smaller than the region with $I=2$.
 In this case, the edge states are not sufficiently localized.
 Alice and Bob would need to control more sites to extract all of the operational entanglement present in the two edge states.
 Virtually identical results are obtained if we use the entanglement of formation instead of the logarithmic negativity, see App.~E. From an experimental perspective, the most important result however is that the regions with operational entanglement and winding number $I=2$ can be identified by simply measuring the generalized number entropy $E_n$, Eq.~\eqref{EN}, on a small number of sites only, see bottom panels in Fig.~\ref{Fig3}.
 When the edge states are forming, $p(n_A=1,n_B=1)$ increases leading to a decrease of $E_n$.
 The number entropy can be measured straightforwardly in cold atomic gases by single-site atomic imaging as has recently been demonstrated in Ref.~\cite{LukinGreinerMBL}.